jraiskin/Automated_categorization_medication/log_progress_lab.md

         - Leverage external sources of information.
 We dont have context (like patient file).
             Might look into MeSH / UMLS (look for substance / drug semantic type).

+- **10/5:**
+Analyzed label suggestion results, at thresholds betweeb 0.5 to 1.0.
+Looked at mean similarities, how many label suggestions there are per text, count of unanimous suggestion (i.e. there's only 1 label suggested) etc.
+Analysis results are plotted for easy inspection.
+Also, results for a fixed threshold can be written to file (sorted by similarity).
+Still waiting for Patrick's response before sending.
+Todo (not much has changed):
+    - Run SVM model again *with* ngrams.
+    - Could we generate label suggestions, using the SVM model?
+    - Think / try running the classifiers without filtering characters.
+    - Transform input data (for both neural and linear forms):
+        - Inject random noise (pick line proportional to its length and inject noise proportional to hyper parameter).
+    - Thing to keep in mind (currently not a high priority):
+        - Ensemble methods.
+        - Leverage external sources of information.
+We dont have context (like patient file).
+            Might look into MeSH / UMLS (look for substance / drug semantic type).